 I wish everyone a more meaningful, peaceful, and joy-filled 2019.
 I hope you give yourself permission to meander on your journey.

-I am blessed to be the Co-Director of Christian Education for North Scottsdale United Methodist Church.
-It is an awesome family church.
+North Scottsdale United Methodist Church is an awesome family church.